yangshun/tech-interview-handbook/apps/website/blog/2022-04-20-take-control-over-your-coding-interview.md

 I don't believe that any smart college student who can breeze through a graph traversal problem in an interview can't understand and pick up patterns like the table-driven method in just a couple of hours.
 On the other hand, any mediocre programmers who happened to read _[Code Complete](https://en.wikipedia.org/wiki/Code_Complete)_ can write a table-driven solution and pass the interview.
 Not to say that knowing good engineering practices is not a good thing; it is just that using that as the **only** hiring criteria to hire new grads is pointless and it doesn't help you find the smart kids.

 <details>
-<summary>So what are the ideal interview quetsions to ask new grads?</summary>
+<summary>So what are the ideal interview questions to ask new grads?</summary>

 Joel pointed it out [in his post](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/) that the ideal interview questions should cover at least one of these two Computer Science concepts: 1. recursion 2. pointers